GLASS AND GOLD

 - Dissonant (0-29) -- The lattice recoils.
 Crime bonuses emerge, but political doors close.

-Observation: Resonance is not morality.
+Resonance is not morality.
 It is frequency.
-A Dissonant Tendril is not evil -- merely vibrating at a wavelength the lattice was not built to accommodate.
+A Dissonant Tendril vibrates at a wavelength the lattice was not built to accommodate, which is not the same thing as being wrong.

 STRAIN CLASSIFICATION

 Six resonance patterns have been documented in the Thalline.
-Your strain defines your affinity -- not your limits.
-Every strain can do everything, but each hears the lattice differently.
+A strain defines your affinity, not your limits.
+Every strain can do everything.
+Each hears the lattice differently.

 CRYSTALLIER